rogerchamberlain/rogerchamberlain.github.io/modules/09/assignment.md

 - This assignment requires control logic (loops, if statements, etc.).
 - This assignment uses arrays (one dimensional).

 As before, you will likely want to keep the [AVR Assembly Reference](https://onlinedocs.microchip.com/pr/GUID-0B644D8F-67E7-49E6-82C9-1B2B9ABE6A0D-en-US-1/index.html?GUID-BA59618D-4850-490B-B176-0BCC3D9438A1) handy as well as the [rules for register usage](http://ww1.microchip.com/downloads/en/appnotes/doc42055.pdf). ***Make sure you are using registers appropriately - we will be checking for this when you demo.
-Some of the functions you have to complete are both called and call another function --- they need to follow both the call-saved and the call-used conventions!!!
+Some of the functions you have to complete are both called and call another function --- they need to follow both the caller-saved and the callee-saved conventions!!!
 Use the stack!***

 ![========]({{ "/images/line.gif" | relative_url }})